nayr31/TTRPG-Stuff/20 🌟 GM Campaigns/🐌 Slugblaster/NPCs/Rani, the Sapling.md

 ---
-Pronouns: N/A
+Pronouns: She/Her
 NoteIcon: NPC
-Notes: "young, smart, torn between her devotion to her \rfamily and her desire to be a normal teenager"
+Notes: young, smart, torn between her devotion to her, family and her desire to be a normal teenager
 Art:
 Affiliation: "[[The Arborists]]"
 ---